jamesrosssharp/de1simulator/README.md

 # de1simulator
-Simulator for Alter DE1 board with ghdl
+Simulator for Altera DE1 board with ghdl